Ethiopia Entry Requirements

 Visa-Free Entry

-Up to 1 year for Kenyans; 3 months (90 days) for Djiboutians.
+Up to 1 year for Kenyans, 3 months for Djiboutians

-Nationals of Kenya and Djibouti may enter Ethiopia without a visa for short stays.
+Citizens of Kenya and Djibouti may enter Ethiopia without a visa.

 Includes